 Student Conduct Board

-The Student Conduct Board is a student-led organization, whose members are appointed by the president to provide independent, peer viewpoints on potential student conduct and academic integrity violations.
+The Student Conduct Board is a student-led organization, whose members are appointed by the president to provide independent, peer viewpoints on potential academic and behavioral misconduct violations.
 Board members serve on panels to hear alleged violations of the Institutional Rules, issue formal decisions, and in cases where a student is found to be responsible for a violation, recommend appropriate and proportionate sanctions.

 All board members must, at the time of their application and for the whole of their term, remain in good academic and behavioral standing with the university.